Offices Nationwide

 What Is A BREEAM Rating?

-The maximum score a building can achieve in Norfolk is 100% from a BREEAM assessment.
-It used to be that 'Good' was the maximum level that could be achieved, however in 2008 a new 'Outstanding' category was added.
-The percentage required for each level remained the same despite this.
+It used to be that 'Good' was the maximum level that could be achieved with 100% being the maximum score in Norfolk from a BREEAM assessment.
+However, in 2008, a new 'Outstanding' category was added - although the percentages required for each level remained the same.

 Our other services include: